bkmo/simple-sdboot-snapshots/README.md

 **Prerequisites for bootable snapshots:**

 - Snapper must be enabled with a root config.
 - BTRFS subvolumes setup the "Arch" way. @, @home, @snapshots.
+(OpenSuse layout also valid)
 - EFI/ESP (2GB suggested) mounted to /efi with sd-boot installed to /efi.
 - Boot cmdline must be read-write.
 - systemd-ukify package must be installed.